 - Also directly edit post title, post content, post status, post excerpt, featured image, publish date, comment status, parent page, post categories, and post tags.

-- Delete posts at once
+- Delete posts at once – delete them permanently or move them to trash.

 - Update ‘Product Gallery Images, Featured Images’ using the media library.

-- Copy information between posts
+- Copy information between posts.

-- Sort the spreadsheet by any column
+- Sort the spreadsheet by any column.

-- Edit hundreds of posts without reloading the page
+- Edit hundreds of posts without reloading the page.

 Quite flexible you see.